MakerStan/make/src/documents/index.html.md

 edited: "March 31, 2014"
 layout: "default"
 isPage: true
-preview: "Posts on software and electronics."
+preview: "Posts on Cloud, Software and Electronics."
 ---
+I maintain this site to share some of the things I am interested in.
+This site has no ads, no affiliate links, no donations and I plan to keep it that way.
+The posts here are on how to do something and why.

-Cloud related
+Cloud
 <br />
 [Edit Amazon S3 Files on Windows and Mac](edit-amazon-s3-files.html)
 <br />